We explain more about equine flu and what you can do to protect your horse and prevent the spread.

 4. Traveling to shows

-At present all racing is suspended.
-Other competitions are still potentially running however this is a very fluid situation.
+When there is an outbreak many competitions and racing is suspended, however this is a very fluid situation.
 The more horses mix and are in contact with horses from other premises the greater the chance of infection spread.
 People should evaluate the risk before deciding to attend a competition.

 Keep up to date with the latest advice and developments on the current influenza outbreak: https://www.aht.org.uk/disease-surveillance/equiflunet